How to choose the right grounds for a fast divorce

 Using non-confrontational dispute resolve to get divorced faster

-Your divorce will usually go much faster if you and your ex-partner can agree the details of your divorce voluntarily, rather than relying on a judge to decide for you.
-This is because you won’t need to wait for a court date, but can simply get on with working out a divorce settlement and other arrangements straightaway.
+Your divorce will usually go much faster if you and your ex-partner can agree on the details of your divorce, including financial settlements and arrangements for children voluntarily, rather than relying on a judge to decide for you.
+This is because you won’t need to wait for a court date but can simply get on with working out a divorce settlement and other arrangements straightaway.

 While any agreement reached in this way will be voluntary, you can apply for a Consent Order from a court to make the agreement legally binding.
 This means you can achieve a resolution faster while still having the reassurance that your former partner cannot simply change their mind later and stop honouring the agreement.